-The application process may vary slightly between lenders, but generally they all follow a format similar to the one above.
+The application process may vary slightly from lender to lender, but generally they all follow a format similar to the one above.

-Make your repayments on time.
+Make your payments on time

-Find a personal loan
+3 personal loan alternatives

-Frequently asked questions about applying for loans
+Frequently asked questions

 There are many types of loans available.
-Some of the ones you can find include: student, home-improvement, green, adoption, pet, vacation, wedding and car loans.
+Some of the ones you can find include: student, home improvement, green, adoption, pet, vacation, wedding and car loans.